 These examples are not all-inclusive.
+Because this list does not cover every action for which you may be disciplined, you also are expected to use common sense and conduct yourself in a reasonable and inoffensive manner.
 We emphasize that discipline and discharge decisions may be based on an assessment of all relevant factors, including the severity of the infraction and the employee's work record, as determined by the Company.
-Employees may be denied Unemployment Benefits for failure to abide by these, and / or any of the Company's Policies.